-\paragraph{Neural Predicates} While most declarative predicates have meaning only in the context of user-defined inference axioms, others can call external modules that produce values for their arguments and/or determine the truth value of the predicate. \sysname{} makes heavy use of this feature for defining neural model-invoking predicates.
-In the above example, we might train a seq2seq to produce other names for a disease $Y$, turning $\scalemath{.9}{\textsc{OtherName}(Y^+, X^-)}$\footnote{In Prolog syntax, `$\scalemath{.7}{+}$' denotes inputs, `$\scalemath{.7}{-}$' outputs.} into a neural predicate.
-This mechanism opens up the capacity to introduce externally-defined object symbols, e.g. seq2seq-generated NL, into the engine's vocabulary.
+\paragraph{Neural Predicates} While most declarative predicates have meaning only in the context of user-defined inference axioms, others can call external neural modules that produce values for their arguments or determine the truth value of the predicate.
+A popular implementation of this paradigm is DeepProbLog~\cite{manhaeve-etal-2018-deepproblog}, which we use to define LM-invoking predicates.
+In the above example, we might train a sequence-to-sequence (seq2seq) model to produce other names for a disease $Y$, turning $\scalemath{.9}{\textsc{OtherName}(Y^+, X^-)}$\footnote{In Prolog syntax, `$\scalemath{.7}{+}$' denotes inputs, `$\scalemath{.7}{-}$' outputs.} into a neural predicate.
+This mechanism creates the ability to introduce externally defined object symbols, e.g. seq2seq-generated NL, into the engine's vocabulary.